After reading this step-by-step instruction, you will know how to use an OBD-II scan tool to do testing on your vehicle’s systems.

 Once your vehicle is fixed, the check engine light should go away after driving it for a little while.
 But if you want to get rid of it right away, you can use your OBD-II scan tool to take care of that.

-Just go to the main menu and find the option for the check engine light and press the reset button.
+Just go to the main menu and find the check engine light option and press the reset button.

 As you can see, it’s not very difficult to use an OBD-II scan tool.